kriszwart/ZwartifyOSv1/README.md

    - Review and merge changes

 Claude Code for Web can:
-- Review your LeadnamicOS code
+- Review your ZwartifyOS code
 - Suggest improvements
 - Write patches
 - Commit directly to your repository